Parachute Jump: Acquisition of site

-Control of the Jump passed to NYC Parks, the municipal government agency tasked with maintaining recreational facilities in New York City.
-The agency attempted to sell the Jump at auction in 1971 but received no bids.
+Control of the jump passed to New York City Department of Parks and Recreation (NYC Parks), the municipal government agency tasked with maintaining the city's recreational facilities.
+The agency attempted to sell the jump at auction in 1971 but received no bids.
 NYC Parks had planned to demolish the Parachute Jump if no one was willing to buy it.
-A study conducted in 1972 found the Jump was structurally sound.
+A study conducted in 1972 found the jump was structurally sound.
 At the time, there were proposals to give the tower landmark status and install a light show on it.

-The city unsuccessfully attempted to redevelop the Steeplechase site as a state park.
+The city government unsuccessfully attempted to redevelop the Steeplechase site as a state park.
 By the late 1970s, the city government wanted to build an amusement park on the land.
 Norman Kaufman, who had run a small collection of fairground amusements on the Steeplechase site since the 1960s, was interested in reopening the Parachute Jump.
 Kaufman was evicted from the site in 1981, ending discussion of that plan.

 Landmark status

-After it was abandoned, the Jump became a haunt for teenagers and young adults to climb, while the base became covered with graffiti.
+After it was abandoned, the jump became a haunt for teenagers and young adults to climb, while the base became covered with graffiti.
 Despite its deterioration, it remained a focal point of the community; according to local legend, the tower could be seen from up to 30 mi away.
 Organizations such as the Coney Island Chamber of Commerce and the Gravesend Historical Society decided to save the structure, though the LPC could not consider such a designation unless NYC Parks indicated it was not interested in developing the Parachute Jump site as a park.
 On July 12, 1977, the LPC designated the tower as a city landmark.
 When the designation was presented to the New York City Board of Estimate three months later, the board declined to certify the landmark designation.
 NYC Parks had said the structure would cost $10,000 a year to maintain.
 Despite the city's reluctance to designate the structure as a landmark, the Parachute Jump was placed on the National Register of Historic Places in 1980.